 The data collector is a new feature in SQL Server 2008 designed to collect performance-related data from multiple servers, store it in a central data warehouse and present the data through reports in SQL Server Management Studio (SSMS).

-The main purpose of the data collector is to provide an easy way to automate the collection of critical performance data such as performance counters, snapshots of data grabbed from
+The main purpose of the data collector is to provide an easy way to automate the collection of critical performance data such as performance counters, snapshots of data grabbed from dynamic management views (DMVs), and disk space details.

 Since the feature collects information from the latest DMVs, it only works on SQL Server 2008.
 Still, it's worth noting that unlike many other useful DBA features, the data collector is not limited to the Enterprise edition only.